• Skip to primary navigation

 Regexp in oracle : functions ,Regular expression

-This is part of Oracle SQL tutorial and has good examples, explanation on Regexp in oracle.
+This is part of the Oracle SQL tutorial and has good examples and explanations on Regexp in Oracle.

 regexp in oracle